-Civica has a highly resilient platform-based business model focused around core markets and capabilities.
-Notwithstanding a year of enormous upheaval and tremendous pressures for all involved in public services and more widely, we maintained momentum in 2020 based on clear focus, strong commercial relationships with our customers and the Group's ongoing strategic development.
+Civica has a sustainable platform-based business model focused around core markets and capabilities.
+Notwithstanding a year of enormous upheaval and tremendous pressures for all involved in public services and more widely, we maintained momentum in 2021 based on clear focus, strong commercial relationships with our customers and the Group's ongoing strategic development.